Updated: Oct 29, 2021

 BENEFITS OF KOMBUCHA:

 As long as kombucha is consumed raw and unpasteurized there will be bacteria, enzymes and antioxidants that will benefit our body.
 The systems that may be benefitted are digestive, immune, hormone, circulatory and nervous systems.
 Still not sure about the importance of a balanced microbiome?
 Links below!

 In Ayurveda (Indian Medicine) it is believed that we can squash cravings by satisfying all 6 tastes at and around meal times.
 The 6 tastes are sweet, sour, salty, bitter, pungent, and astringent.
 Kombucha is both sour, astringent and depending on the flavour process can be somewhat sweet.
-That means kombucha can be effective in curbing cravings, weight-loss and boosting metabolism in-between meals.
+That means kombucha can be effective in curbing cravings, weight-loss and boosting metabolism in-between and around meals.

 Camellia sinensis is the tea plant.
 Did you know that green, black, oolong and white tea are all derived from the same plant?
 They are harvested at different times and dried / processed depending on the desired outcome.
 Tea is stimulating, boosts detoxification, aids digestion and contains various nutrients that benefit the body overall.
 Kombucha is fermented tea!

 HOW DO WE GET OUR BENEFITS?

 I personally love the taste of kombucha, my Brother and many of my friends do as well.
 It is easy for me to sit down and finish a whole bottle of kombucha with a smile.
-Last year, I even brewed it at home so we were drinking litres of it!
+Since we began brewing it at home, we drink it frequently working outside in the garden.

 On the other hand, my Dad and a few of the people I work with really don't like the taste.
 In this case I would recommend shopping around for a brand that you may like.
 There are many different brewing techniques that use different types of tea and then are flavoured with different herbs and fruits.
 Still, if the taste is not your thing (perhaps treat it like an acquired taste), introduce a few mouthfuls at different times of the day and around different kinds of food, to find what works best for you.
-We can still gain the probiotic benefits with little amounts consumed on a regular basis.
+Or look into other fermented foods that you may like better, perhaps kombucha isn't for you!